-On November 13, 2014, the State Water Resources Control Board (State Water Board), Division of Water Rights (Division) received petitions for change pursuant to California Water Code section 791, subdivision (e) from the City of Los Angeles, Department of Water and Power (LADWP or Petitioner) requesting changes to the terms and conditions of water rights Licenses 10191 and 10192 (Applications 8042 and 8043, respectively).
-The petitions include a request to modify flow regimes in four creeks tributary to Mono Lake as recommended in the 2010 Mono Basin Stream Restoration and Monitoring Program: Final Report on Synthesis of Instream Flow Recommendations to the State Water Resources Control Board and the Los Angeles Department of Water and Power (2010 Synthesis Report).
-The change in flow regimes would trigger the need for an outlet at Grant Lake Reservoir (GLR) to achieve such flows.
-Other changes include implementation of conditions consistent with the 2013 Settlement Agreement Regarding Continuing Implementation of Water Rights Orders 98-05 and 98-07 (2013 Agreement) between LADWP and interested parties for the continuance of stream and habitat restoration of tributary creeks to Mono Lake.
+On November 13, 2013, the State Water Resources Control Board (State Water Board), Division of Water Rights (Division) received petitions for change pursuant to Water Code section 791, subdivision (e) from the City of Los Angeles, Department of Water and Power (LADWP or Petitioner) requesting changes to the terms and conditions of water rights Licenses 10191 and 10192 (Applications 8042 and 8043, respectively).
+The petitions include a request to modify flow regimes in four creeks tributary to Mono Lake as recommended in the 2010 Mono Basin Stream Restoration and Monitoring Program: Final Report on Synthesis of Instream Flow Recommendations to the State Water Resources Control Board and the Los Angeles Department of Water and Power (2010) Synthesis Report).
+The change in flow regimes would trigger the need for construction of a new outlet at Grant Lake Reservoir (GLR) to achieve such flows.
+Other changes include implementation of conditions consistent with the 2013 Settlement Agreement Regarding Continuing Implementation of Water Rights Orders 98-05 and 98-07 (2013 Stream Restoration Agreement or 2013 Agreement) between LADWP and interested parties for the continuance of stream and habitat restoration of tributary creeks to Mono Lake.